leanprover/doc-gen4/README.md

 The different options are:

  * `DOCGEN_SRC="github"` infers the
-   Github project for each library and uses source links to the Github source view.
+   GitHub project for each library and uses source links to the GitHub source view.
    This is the default if `DOCGEN_SRC` is unset.
  * `DOCGEN_SRC="file"` creates references to local file references.
  * `DOCGEN_SRC="vscode"` creates [VSCode URLs](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls) to local files.